Teaching Your Dog to Stay

 A few tips for success:

 It’s okay if the dog gets after you click/yes and while you are returning to your dog.
+Just put him in a stay again.

 Try to say the stay cue only once and don’t keep your hand up.